5 Reasons Why You're Not Recruiting Better Sales Talent

 It’s been used for more than twenty years to help the majority of the world’s most admired companies and the Fortune 500 hire top-notch accountants.

-Unfortunately, making your best sales hires won’t be so nearly so cut and dry.
+Unfortunately, making your best sales hires won’t be so cut and dry.

 A top salesperson’s career path isn’t linear and predictable.